zonotope/zanmi/README.md

-Then generate an RSA keypair by running: `mkdir -p dev/resources/keypair/ && openssl genrsa -out dev/resources/keypair/priv.pem 2048 && openssl rsa -pubout -in dev/resources/keypair/priv.pem -out dev/resources/keypair/pub.pem`.
+Then generate an RSA keypair by running: `mkdir -p dev/resources/keypair/ && openssl genrsa -out dev/resources/keypair/priv.pem 2048 && openssl rsa -pubout -in dev/resources/keypair/priv.pem -out dev/resources/keypair/pub.pem` from the repository directory.

-Next run either a PostgreSQL or MongoDB server including a database user that can update and delete databases, then update the dev-config in the `dev/dev.clj` file with the database user credentials.
+Next run either a PostgreSQL or MongoDB server including a database user that can update and delete databases, then update the dev-config in the `dev/dev.clj` file with the database/database user credentials.

 Now run `lein repl` from the repository directory.
 Then, from the repl, run:

 1. `(dev)` to load the development environment.
 2. `(init)` to load the system
-3. `(require '[zanmi.boundary.database :as db])` for database setup
+3. `(require '[zanmi.boundary.database :as db])` to load database setup fns
 4. `(db/initialize! (:db system))` to set up the database.
 5. `(start)` to start the server.

-The development server will be listening at `localhost:8686`. zanmi speaks json by default, but can also use transit/json if you set the requests accept/content-type headers.
+The development server will be listening at `localhost:8686`. zanmi speaks json by default, but can also use transit/json if you set the request's accept/content-type headers.

 #### Registering User Profiles